jupyterlab/jupyter-collaboration/docs/source/developer/specs.md

 ## Cross-cutting Concerns

+### Transactions

+Sometimes, you need to ensure that a group of actions make up a unique transactions.

 ### Sharding / Horizontal Partitioning

 If many notebooks are being worked on at once, it might be not feasible to push changes for all of them to all clients.